-Use the enclosed preprinted return envelope to mail your return and attachments.
-If you are using your own envelope, see page 4 of Form ST-810 to determine where to send your completed return, attachments, and payment.
+See page 4 of Form ST-810 to determine where to send your completed return, attachments, and payment.
 If you are not using the U.S. Postal Service, see Private delivery service address below.

-Private delivery service address - If you choose, you may use a private delivery service, instead of the U.S. Postal Service, to mail in your return and tax payment.
-However, if, at a later date, you need to establish the date you filed your return or paid your tax, you cannot use the date recorded by a private delivery service unless you used a delivery service that has been designated by the U.S. Secretary of the Treasury or the Commissioner of Taxation and Finance.
+Private delivery service address - If you choose, you may use a private delivery service, instead of the U.S. Postal Service, to mail in your form and tax payment.
+However, if, at a later date, you need to establish the date you filed or paid your tax, you cannot use the date recorded by a private delivery service unless you used a delivery service that has been designated by the U.S. Secretary of the Treasury or the Commissioner of Taxation and Finance.
 (Currently designated delivery services are listed in Publication 55, Designated Private Delivery Services.
 See Need help? below for information on obtaining forms and publications.)
-If you have used a designated private delivery service and need to establish the date you filed your return, contact that private delivery service for instructions on how to obtain written proof of the date your return was given to the delivery service for delivery.
-If you use any private delivery service, whether it is a designated service or not, send the forms covered by these instructions to:
+If you have used a designated private delivery service for instructions on how to obtain written proof of the date your form was given to the delivery service for delivery.
+If you use any private delivery service, whether it is a designated service or not, send the forms covered by these instructions to: BANK OF AMERICA, 431C BROADWAY, MENANDS NY 12204.